tim661811/laravel-telemetry-reporter/README.md

 configurable intervals—to a central server over HTTP.
 Data is grouped per application host, is fully configurable via a published telemetry.php config (backed by your chosen cache), and integrates seamlessly with Laravel’s scheduler and HTTP client.

+## Roadmap

+This package is currently in early development (version 0.x) and new features, improvements, and breaking changes may be introduced before the 1.0 stable release.

+You can follow planned features, milestones, and upcoming enhancements in the [Roadmap](ROADMAP.md) file.

+If you'd like to contribute ideas or help implement features, feel free to open an issue or pull request!

 ## Installation

 You can install the package via composer: